Tampa Tango Festathon FAQs

 Registration is closed.
 Admission WILL NOT be available at the door.

 I registered but did not receive a ticket.
 What do I do?

 Tickets were not issued so no worries.
+We will send out an email with important info one week before the event.
 When you arrive to the venue, just check in at the registration desk to pick up your wristband and you'll be on your way to dancing and making friendships that will last a lifetime.
 It's that easy.
 Also, we issue free unlimited hugs.
 Just ask!

 What is the refund policy?

 No refunds will be processed.
 Should you find yourself unable to attend after you have registered, you are welcome to sell/transfer your ticket to another guest of the same role without penalty.
 Due to the efforts of role balancing the event, this policy will be strictly adhered to and is at the sole discretion of the Tampa Tango Festathon team.

 What should I expect at the milongas ?